Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Bayesian parameter estimation studies on inspiral-dominated events

-Finally, the posterior distribution of the luminosity distance ($D_L$) relative to the inclination angle ($\theta_{jn}$) shows remarkable similarity between \texttt{TaylorF2ecck} and \texttt{TaylorF2Ecc}, with $\% \Delta \mathrm{Median}$ values less than 2\% and ${\cal O}_{\rm CI}^{90\%}$ values above 99\%.
-Unlike the mass parameters, no significant correlation appears between $D_L$ and $e_0$, or $\theta_{jn}$ and $e_0$.
-Extended parameter posteriors are provided in Fig.~\ref{fig:GW170817_full_pe} in the Appendix~\ref{sec:full_gw170817} for justifying these inferences.
+Finally, the posteriors for luminosity distance ($d_L$) and inclination angle ($\theta_{jn}$) are remarkably similar between \texttt{TaylorF2Ecck} and \texttt{TaylorF2Ecc}.
+Unlike the mass parameters, we find no significant correlation between $e_0$ and either $d_L$ or $\theta_{jn}$.
+The full parameter posteriors for GW170817 are provided in Fig.~\ref{fig:GW170817_full_pe} of Appendix~\ref{sec:full_gw170817} for reference.

-A similar analysis of GW190425 reinforces the conclusions drawn from GW170817, although with greater uncertainty due to its lower SNR and lack of an electromagnetic counterpart.
+A similar analysis of GW190425 reinforces the conclusions drawn from GW170817, although with greater uncertainty due to its lower SNR and the lack of an electromagnetic counterpart.
 This leads to weaker constraints on the mass ratio and the eccentricity.
-While the inclusion of 3.5PN phasing in \texttt{TaylorF2Ecc} still induces a shift in the mass ratio, this effect is less pronounced than in GW170817.
-However, similar to GW170817, 3.5PN phasing in \texttt{TaylorF2Ecc} has a negligible impact on the $e_0$ constraint.
-The full parameter posteriors are shown in Fig.~\ref{fig:GW190425_full_pe} in the Appendix~\ref{sec:full_GW190425} for additional reference.
+While the inclusion of 3.5PN Fourier phase corrections in \texttt{TaylorF2Ecc} still induces a shift in the mass ratio, this effect is less pronounced than in GW170817.
+The full parameter posteriors are provided in Fig.~\ref{fig:GW190425_full_pe} of Appendix~\ref{sec:full_GW190425} for reference. \begingroup \endgroup